sr1ch1/apollo-starter/README.md

 ## Installation

-To install the projects dependencies run
+To install the project dependencies run

 ```sh
 yarn